mcnew/aguacate-swagger-demo/README.md

 # How to use this project

 ## WARNING
-If you cloned previously this repository, please execute the next command, to update images with the latest version
+If you cloned this repository before, build the images again
 ```shell
 $ docker-compuse build
 ```

 ## Pre-requisites:
-- Installed software
+- Software
   * docker ([Install Docker](https://docs.docker.com/install/))
   * docker-compose ([Install Docker Compose](https://docs.docker.com/compose/install))
-- Available ports on localhost
+- Ports at localhost
   * 18080
   * 18081

 ## Stop-Remove demo
 ```shell